surveycto/counter-with-stopwatch/README.md

 | --- | --- |
 | `time-unit` (optional) | This is the unit of time measurement that will be displayed.
 Possible values are `s` (for seconds), `ds` (for deciseconds), `cs` (for centiseconds), or `ms` (for milliseconds).|

 If no parameters are supplied, seconds will be shown by default.
+Make sure the unit is in single quotes, like this:

+    custom-counter-with-stopwatch(time-unit='cs')

 ### Default SurveyCTO feature support